Parsa-mrz/Customer-Verification-System-for-WooCommerce/README.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Customer Verification System for WooCommerce adds a verification system for WooCommerce stores to build trust with customers and improve authenticity.
+CheckMate – Customer Verification for WooCommerce adds a verification system for WooCommerce stores to build trust with customers and improve authenticity.

 == Description ==

-Customer Verification System for WooCommerce is a WooCommerce plugin designed to add a verification system to your store.
+CheckMate – Customer Verification for WooCommerce is a WooCommerce plugin designed to add a verification system to your store.
 Whether you're verifying customers, vendors, or orders, this plugin helps bring trust and legitimacy to your WooCommerce experience.

 Perfect for stores that want to ensure buyers are real, reduce fraud, and increase customer confidence.